flavorjones/cinnamon-bluetooth-headset-manager/README.md

 ## TODO

-learn:

-- [x] how to list connected, paired, trusted bluetooth devices
-- [x] how to get notified when bluetooth devices are added/leave
-- [x] how to set a profile for a device
-- [x] how to show/hide the icon (depending on connected devices)
-- [x] how to change the icon
-- [x] how to get notified when user clicks

 MVP features:

-- [ ] enabled when a bluetooth headset is connected
+- [x] enabled when a bluetooth headset is connected
-- [ ] disabled when no bluetooth headset is connected
+- [x] disabled when no bluetooth headset is connected

 - [ ] set profile to A2DP when a headset is connected
 - [ ] set default sink when profile is set to A2DP